umbgtt10/fluxion/ROADMAP.md

 - [ ] Embassy tests for partition with real spawner
 - [ ] All 27 operators verified on all 5 runtimes
 - [ ] Performance validation (no overhead vs current implementations)

+**Example Applications:**
+- [ ] Create real Embassy example with simulated hardware (no_std, Embassy runtime, QEMU-compatible)
+  - True embedded build (thumbv7em-none-eabihf or similar ARM target)
+  - Simulated sensors using async timers (no actual hardware required)
+  - Demonstrates all available operators in no_std environment
+  - Can run in QEMU emulator for validation without physical hardware

 ### Documentation
 - [ ] TaskSpawner abstraction guide (mirrors Timer documentation)